OP-Engineering/link-preview-js/README.md

 ## Does not work on CORS protected environments, means: **all the browsers**

-A (respectable) browser **DOES NOT ALLOW YOU TO DO CROSS ORIGIN REQUESTS**, you cannot do a request to a different domain from your web application, if do not know how *same-origin-policy* works you can read [this](https://dev.to/lydiahallie/cs-visualized-cors-5b8h) fantastic piece written by @lydiahaille
+A (respectable) browser **DOES NOT ALLOW YOU TO DO CROSS ORIGIN REQUESTS**, you cannot do a request to a different domain from your web application, if do not know how *same-origin-policy* works you can read [this](https://dev.to/lydiahallie/cs-visualized-cors-5b8h) fantastic piece written by @lydiahallie

 ## Security disclaimer